bigmlcom/python/docs/index.rst

 For regression problems, you can choose also linear regressions to model your data.
-Linear regressions expect the predicted value for the objective field to be computable as a linear combination of the predictions.
+Linear regressions expect the predicted value for the objective field to be computable as a linear combination of the predictors.

 As the rest of models, linear regressions can be created from a dataset by calling the corresponding create method: